nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 tags = ["golang", "coding"]
 +++

-This is a guide I made as I was learning Go.
-I think it could be useful to many others out there.
+## Introduction

+Not too long ago, I made it my goal to become proficient with an interpreted language and a compiled language.
+I am already decent with Ruby, so I started searching for compiled languages and weighed their pros and cons.
+I ultimately chose Go because I preferred its syntax over other compiled languages like Java.
+It also helps that it's very popular amongst DevOps/Infrastructure teams and that's something I'm very interested in.

 Previous programming experience is recommended as I will not be explaining programming concepts in-depth.
 However, anyone can follow along.

-## Introduction
+## What is Go?

 Go is a programming language developed by Google.
 It is also known as Golang.
 It's a statically typed and compiled language.
-My goal is to become good with an interpreted language and a compiled language.
-I was already decent at Ruby, so I started searching for compiled languages and weighed their pros and cons.
-I ultimately chose Go because I preferred its syntax over other compiled languages like Java.
-It also helps that it's very popular amongst DevOps/Infrastructure teams and that's something I'm very interested in.

 Key features of Go include:
 - Relatively simple syntax